Pay it online, report an issue or request a service, submit on it, or ask us.

 This list is intended as a guide only.

 If you have any materials that you think may be suitable as cleanfill or you would like further information, please contact the Council on 03 311 8900.
 Ask at the Southbrook Resource Recovery Park kiosk for information about disposal charges and access to the above sites.

 If you wish to use one of the above sites for the disposal of cleanfill, please contact the Council in the first instance to begin the registration process.
-Once you are registered and have signed a Cleanfill Receipt Agreement with the Council, you do not have to re-apply for access to the cleanfill site.
+Once you are registered and have signed a Cleanfill Receipt Agreement with the Council, you will have access to the cleanfill site for three years, with a right of renewal for a further three years.
 You can contact the Southbrook Resource Recovery Park on 03 313 5499 or at 284 Flaxton-Rangiora Road during normal operating hours to arrange for a key.

 You must fill out the first two sections of a Cleanfill Declaration Form before a key will be provided.
 The kiosk operator at the Southbrook Resource Recovery Park will check what type of waste is on the truck, trailer or skip and has the right to reject any load that contains waste that is not acceptable as cleanfill.